Powerful quake rocks Turkey and Syria, kills more than 1,300

 Strained health facilities and hospitals were quickly filled with wounded, rescue workers said.
 Others had to be emptied, including a maternity hospital, according to the SAMS medical organization.

-“We fear that the deaths are in the hundreds,” Muheeb Qaddour, a doctor, said by phone from the town of Atmeh.

-Turkey sits on top of major fault lines and is frequently shaken by earthquakes.
-Some 18,000 were killed in powerful earthquakes that hit northwest Turkey in 1999.
+The region sits on top of major fault lines and is frequently shaken by earthquakes.
+Some 18,000 were killed in a similarly powerful earthquakes that hit northwest Turkey in 1999.
 The U.S. Geological Survey measured Monday's quake at 7.8.
-At least 20 aftershocks followed, some hours later during daylight, the strongest measuring 6.6, Turkish authorities said.
+At least 20 aftershocks followed, authorities said, including one that measured 7.5.

-Buildings were reported collapsed in a wide area extending from Syria’s cities of Aleppo and Hama to Turkey’s Diyarbakir, more than 330 kilometers (200 miles) to the northeast.
-Nearly 900 buildings were destroyed in Turkey’s Gaziantep and Kahramanmaras provinces, said Vice President Fuat Oktay.
-A hospital collapsed in the Mediterranean coastal city of Iskanderoun, but casualties were not immediately known, he said.
+Thousands of buildings were reported collapsed in a wide area extending from Syria’s cities of Aleppo and Hama to Turkey’s Diyarbakir, more than 330 kilometers (200 miles) to the northeast.
+A hospital collapsed in the Mediterranean coastal city of Iskenderun, but casualties were not immediately known, his vice president, Fuat Oktay, said.

-“Unfortunately, at the same time, we are also struggling with extremely severe weather conditions,” Oktay told reporters.
-Nearly 2,800 search and rescue teams have been deployed in the disaster-stricken areas, he said.

-“We hope that we will get through this disaster together as soon as possible and with the least damage,” Turkish President Recep Tayyip Erdogan wrote on Twitter.

-Countries from Taiwan to Russia to Germany offered to send help, whether medical supplies, search teams or money.
+Televisions stations in Turkey aired screens split into four or five, showing live coverage from rescue efforts in the worst-hit provinces.
+In the city of Kahramanmaras, rescuers pulled two children alive from the rubble, while others tried to reach a relative.

+Offers of help — from search-and-rescue teams to medical supplies and money — poured in from dozens of countries, as well as the European Union and NATO.

+The damage evident from photos of the affected areas is typically associated with a significant loss of life — while bitterly cold temperatures and the difficulty of working in areas beset by civil war will only complicate rescue efforts, said Dr. Steven Godby, an expert in natural hazards at Nottingham Trent University.

 In Turkey, people trying to leave the quake-stricken regions caused traffic jams, hampering efforts of emergency teams trying to reach the affected areas.
 Authorities urged residents not to take to the roads.
-Mosques around the region were being opened up as a shelter for people unable to return to damaged homes amid temperatures that hovered around freezing.
+Mosques around the region were opened to provide shelter for people unable to return to damaged homes amid temperatures that hovered around freezing.

 The quake heavily damaged Gaziantep’s most famed landmark, its historic castle perched atop a hill in the center of the city.
 Parts of the fortresses’ walls and watch towers were leveled and other parts heavily damaged, images from the city showed.